particle-iot/device-os-protobuf/README.md

 Edit the protocol buffer definitions in [`proto`](proto).

-Generate the JavaScript, JSON files, and documentation with `npm run build`
+Generate the [protobufjs JavaScript & JSON](https://www.npmjs.com/package/protobufjs) files and markdown documentation with `npm run build`

 Ensure `npm run test:ci` is passing

 ## Release

 Tag a new version with `npm version` push `git push --follow-tags`.
 CircleCI will publish the package to npm.